fwiffo/seedfinder-beam/README.md

   --woodland_mansions=<int>
     Default: 0
     Search for seeds with a number nearby woodland mansions.

 ```

 Be aware that seeds matching some of these criteria are rare, and some
 combinations will take days to find, if they exist at all.

+On a per-seed basis, some are much slower than others.
+The more biome generation
+necessary for a filter, the slower it is.
+The exception is the first step -
+finding seeds with potential, which is slow because of the enormous number of
+non-working seeds that must be eliminated.
+The pipeline places the faster steps
+earlier where possible, to eliminate as many seeds as possible before the slow
+steps.

 ### Running locally